Adventures in Machine Learning

 In this query, we join the employee table to itself using a left join.
 We use the employee table alias ‘e’ to represent the left table and ‘m’ to represent the right table.

-SELECT statement retrieves the employee’s ID and name, along with their manager’s name.
+We match the manager_id column from the left table to the employee_id column from the right table.
+The SELECT statement retrieves the employee’s ID and name, along with their manager’s name.
 If an employee has no manager, the manager_name column will contain a null value.

 Finding Both Direct and Indirect Subordinates Under Each Manager